Active morphogenesis of patterned epithelial shells

 While we have focused the interpretation of our results to epithelial mechanics, the constitutive equations \eqref{eq:tension_constitutive}-\eqref{eq:bending_constitutive} we have considered here are generic and may also describe the large-scale behaviour of active nematics formed with cytoskeletal filaments and motors, on a deformable surface \cite{keber2014topology}.
 We considered here however a situation where the two-dimensional fluid has area elasticity, whereas cytoskeletal networks can in principle be fluid with respect to both shear and bulk shear due to the turnover of components.

 In this study we have considered chemical and mechanical processes to be uncoupled, except for the profile of active tension or torque being advected with the surface flow.
 Introducing additional couplings explicitly in this framework will extend the repertoire of shapes considered here.
 A natural choice is to consider the effect of a chemical undergoing reaction-diffusion on the surface and advected by the fluid, regulating active forces on the surface \cite{mietke2019minimal, mietke2019self}.
-Cells could also be sensing their own curvature and actively adapt their behaviour accordingly \cite{chen2019large}.
+Here we assumed that orientational order relaxes quickly compared to other dynamical processes; in future work this assumption could be lifted and one could study in particular how chemical regulation could influence the dynamics of orientational order in the tissue.
+Cells could also be sensing their own curvature and actively adapt their behaviour accordingly \cite{chen2019large}, which could lead to a dependency of the active coupling coefficients $\zeta$, $\zeta_{\rm n}$, $\zeta_c$ or $\zeta_{c{\rm n}}$ on the trace or determinant of the curvature tensor $C_{ij}$.
+It would be interesting to explore shapes arising from such a feedback.
+Volume conservation at cellular level could also be included explicitly, for instance by introducing a tissue height field \cite{morris2019active}.
 Finally, we have considered here a tissue with a fixed preferred area; implicitly assuming that the epithelium is not growing.
-Tissue growth is a key aspect of biological development \cite{gokhale2015size, eder2017forces}; adding regulated growth in the model will be a step forward in our understanding of active morphogenesis of biological tissues.
+Tissue growth is a key aspect of biological development \cite{gokhale2015size, eder2017forces} and cell division and death can fluidify elastic stresses in an epithelium \cite{ranft2010fluidization}; adding regulated growth in the model will be a step forward in our understanding of active morphogenesis of biological tissues.